 \section{Computational cost}

-We evaluate the computational cost of each process of Algorithm \ref{ouralg} (Fig.~\ref{figouralg}) in Sect.~\ref{seceachcost}.
-The total computational cost to handle a generation is derived in Sect.~\ref{sectotalcost} and compared with that of classical counterpart in Sect.~\ref{seccomparison}.
+We are going to evaluate the computational cost of each process of Algorithm \ref{ouralg} (Fig.~\ref{figouralg}) in Sect.~\ref{seceachcost}.
+The total computational cost to handle a generation will be derived in Sect.~\ref{sectotalcost} and compared with that of classical counterpart in Sect.~\ref{seccomparison}.